Al-un/beerworld/docker-getting-started/server/README.md

 ## Database with Sequelize

 I use PostgreSQL now by habit.
-Please check [PostgreSQL getting started](../../pgsql-getting-started/README.md) if necessary.
+Please check [PostgreSQL getting started](../../pgsql-getting-started/README.md) for any setup related information.

-In my mind, [Sequelize](https://sequelize.org/) is one, if not the most, of the mostly used ORM in Node.js universe.
-So I'll go for it
+[Sequelize](https://sequelize.org/) is one, if not the most, of the mostly used ORM in Node.js ecosystem.
+So I'll go with it.

 ### Setup